Jenks High School: Marching band

-The Jenks Trojan Pride, participated in the 2016 Rose Parade in Pasadena, California.
+The Jenks Trojan Pride Marching Band has participated in the 2016 and 2024 Rose Parade in Pasadena, California.
 It also participated in the Bandfest at Pasadena City College on December 30, 2015.

 In November 2018, Trojan Pride was a first-time finalist in the Bands of America Grand Nationals at Lucas Oil Stadium in Indianapolis, Indiana.

 Show choir

-JHS has two competitive show choirs, the mixed-gender Trojanaires and the all-female Trojan Spirit.
-Trojanaires has made it to national-level competitions.
+Jenks High School has three competitive show choirs, the mixed-gender Trojanaires, all-male airmen, and the all-female Trojan Spirit.
+The Trojanaires have made it to national-level competitions.
+In 2011, they won third-place honors in a New York City qualifying competition among other top fifteen high-school show choirs in the country.

+Orchestra

+JHS has five orchestras including strings, concert, philharmonic, symphony, and chamber.